Community Structure in Industrial SAT Instances: The Community Structure during SAT Solver Search

 Then, we analyze the evolution of the community structure for the case of industrial SAT instances.
-As solving all industrial benchmarks is a too costly task (notice that some formulas are not even solved in the competitions by any solver), we generate some set of learnt clauses running the solver for a fixed number of conflicts and augmenting the original instances with the learnt clauses the solver is keeping at that moment.
-In this experiment, we use MiniSAT, and we stop the solver after $10^3$, $10^4$ and $10^5$ conflicts\footnote{These numbers of conflicts are not related to the number of conflicts required to solve the formula, but they increase in one order of magnitude, so they can be useful to analyze the evolution of the search.}.
+As solving all industrial benchmarks is a costly task (notice that some formulas are not even solved in the competitions by any solver), we generate some set of learned clauses running the solver for a fixed number of conflicts and augmenting the original instances with the learned clauses the solver is keeping at that moment.
+In this experiment, we use MiniSat, and we stop the solver after $10^3$, $10^4$ and $10^5$ conflicts\footnote{These numbers of conflicts are not related to the number of conflicts required to solve the formula, but they increase in one order of magnitude, so they can be useful to analyze the evolution of the search.}.

 In Table~\ref{tab-dynamic-community-families}, we show the values of the modularities $Q_{orig}$ and $Q_{prep}$ of the original and preprocessed formulas, and the modularities $Q_X$ of the formulas after $X=10^3,10^4,10^5$ conflicts, for both the VIG and the CVIG models.
-We remark that these modularities are obtained with the LM algorithm on the \emph{augmented} instances (i.e., original instances and learnt clauses).
+We remark that these modularities are obtained with the LM algorithm on the \emph{augmented} instances (i.e., original instances with learned clauses).

-We can observe that the modularity weakly decreases as we add learnt clauses, but it is still meaningful.
+We can observe that the modularity weakly decreases as we add learned clauses, but it is still meaningful.
 Therefore, learning does not completely destroy the organization of the formula into (weakly) connected communities.
 This means that LM is able to find a partition of the (new) formula such that most of the edges connect variables of the same community.

 The question now is, even if the modularity does not decreases very much, could it be the case that the communities have changed?
 In other words, can it be the case that there is still a clear community structure but the partition of the formula into communities has totally changed?